-Ways to take action and get involved!
+Ways to take action and get involved to preserve our Quality of Life

 "Never doubt that a small group of thoughtful, committed people can change the world.
 In fact, it's the only thing that ever has."
-Margaret Mead, cultural anthropologist.

 Please write an UPDATED (FEB2025) letter today to the Airport Commissioners, Town of Plymouth Selectboard and Town Manager, Town of Carver Selectboard and Town Administrator, MA Secretary of Energy and Environmental Affairs, your US Representative, State Senator and State Representative (updated adding Plymouth Selectmen email and Representative Michelle L. Badger - Massachusetts Legislature).